2014 Oregon Ducks football team: Ohio State—CFP National Championship Game

 Ohio State received the opening kickoff of the second half.
 Ohio State turned the ball over on their first possession of the half on a Cardale Jones pass intercepted by Danny Mattingly returned to the Oregon 30-yard line.
 The Ducks took advantage of the turnover in one play on a 70-yard touchdown pass from Marcus Mariota to Byron Marshall, making the score 21–17 Ohio State.
-The Buckeyes' turned the ball over for a fourth time on their next possession, with Jones fumbling the ball inside Ohio State territory.
+The Buckeyes turned the ball over for a fourth time on their next possession, with Jones fumbling the ball inside Ohio State territory.
 Aidan Schneider made a 23-yard field goal off of the turnover, with the score 21–20 Ohio State.
-The Buckeyes' ensuing possession went 75-yards in 12 plays, ending on a 9-yard touchdown run from Ezekiel Elliott to make the score 28–20 Ohio State at the end of the third quarter.
+The Buckeyes' ensuing possession went 75 yards in 12 plays, ending on a 9-yard touchdown run from Ezekiel Elliott to make the score 28–20 Ohio State at the end of the third quarter.

 After a Buckeye defensive stop, the Ohio State offense and Ezekiel Elliott again scored a touchdown, making the score 35–20 Ohio State early in the fourth quarter.
 Both teams exchanged punts on their drives.
-With less than three minutes remaining in the game, the Oregon offense attempt to convert a fourth down, though the pass from Marcus Mariota was incomplete.
+With less than three minutes remaining in the game, the Oregon offense attempted to convert a fourth down, though the pass from Marcus Mariota was incomplete.
 Ohio State regained possession and scored on a third touchdown from Elliott.
 The last play of the game was a Mariota pass that was intercepted by Eli Apple and made the final score 42–20.
 With the loss, Oregon's all-time record against Ohio State fell to 0–9.